Disney has released new details for “Star Wars Land,” under construction in Orlando and Anaheim, Calif. (Photographs courtesy of Disney Parks)

 Excited, we are!

 We’ll just have to wait a little while.
-Walt Disney World’s Hollywood Studios and California’s Disneyland will be the first to let guests explore more than 14 acres dedicated to the beloved sci-fi franchise when the new themed experiences open in 2019.
+Walt Disney World’s Hollywood Studios and California’s Disneyland will be the first to let guests explore more than 14 acres dedicated to the beloved sci-fi franchise when the new themed experiences open.

 Yet that hasn’t stopped Disney from sharing details of what’s to come.
 Here are the main attractions (so far) that we can’t wait to experience.

-The Millenium Falcon is a mainstay of the “Star Wars” series, and it’s one of the first rides announced for the new lands.
+The Millennium Falcon is a mainstay of the “Star Wars” series, and it’s one of the first rides announced for the new lands.

 Known as one of the fastest ships in the galaxy, fans will not just be riding on this iconic ship.
 Oh, no, they will be controlling it.